chille1987/juicerfeed/README.md

 bin/rails credentials:edit -e development
 ```

-and add username and password for mission control jobs:
+and add username and password for mission control jobs, you can add any username and password:
 ```bash
 mission_control:
   http_basic_auth_user: juicerfeed